"...an approach that has resonated in diverse Houston."

 "European Folkscapes makes folk music come to life effectively."
 (American Record Guide.)
 Apollo’s debut album earned ‘Album of the Week’ honors by WQXR in New York City and has reached millions of listeners through national and international airplay.
 Apollo's second studio album, Blurred Boundaries, was released in April 2016 by Parma Recordings and has been lauded as “truly lovely music played exceptionally well by an adventurous and gifted young ensemble” (Audiophile Audition).

 Passionate about arts education, the ensemble curates culturally-enriching programs for performance through Young Audiences of Houston, and it has performed concerts and presented masterclasses for schools and festivals across the country.
-Most recently, Apollo performed for and mentored students in Baltimore Symphony Orchestra's OrchKids outreach program, and it looks forward to serving as the quartet-in-residence for Youth Orchestras of San Antonio’s Summer Symphony Camp this June.
+Most recently, Apollo performed for and mentored students in Baltimore Symphony Orchestra's OrchKids outreach program, and it looks forward to serving as the quartet-in-residence for Youth Orchestras of San Antonio’s Summer Symphony Camp.

 (Click here for musician bios.)